telerik/blazor-docs/components/grid/templates/filter.md

     public bool IsCheckboxInCurrentFilter(CompositeFilterDescriptor filterDescriptor, string size)
     {
-        // get all current filter descriptors and evaluate whether to select the current checkbox return filterDescriptor.FilterDescriptors.Select(f => (f as FilterDescriptor).Value?.ToString()).ToList().Contains(size);
+        // get all current filter descriptors and evaluate whether to select the current checkbox
+        // the default value for string filter descriptors is null so it would select the null checkbox always
+        // so we will add a check to ensure it matches the desired operator - IsNull (see the UpdateCheckedSizes method below) if (size == null)
+        {
+            foreach (FilterDescriptor item in filterDescriptor.FilterDescriptors)
+            {
+                if(item.Operator == FilterOperator.IsNull)
+                {
+                    return true;
+                }
+            }
+            return false;
+        }
+        return filterDescriptor.FilterDescriptors.Select(f => (f as FilterDescriptor).Value?.ToString()).ToList().Contains(size);
     }